-Pembina's assets are subject to oversight by various regulatory bodies, including, but not limited to, the AER, AUC, AEPA, BCUC, BCER, B.C.
-Ministry of Environment and Climate Change Strategy, B.C.
-Ministry of Finance, Saskatchewan Ministry of Energy and Resources, the Ontario Energy Board, the Ontario Ministry of the Environment, Conservation and Parks, the Ontario Ministry of Natural Resources and Forestry, CER, ECCC, the North Dakota Department of Environmental Quality, the North Dakota Public Service Commission, the Illinois Environmental Protection Agency, the Illinois Commerce Commission, the U.S. Environmental Protection Agency, PHMSA and the FERC.
+Pembina's assets are subject to oversight by various regulatory bodies, including, but not limited to, the AER, AUC, AEPA, BCER, BCUC, CER, ECCC, the Illinois Environmental Protection Agency, the U.S. EPA, PHMSA and the FERC.

 AER and AUC